apache/flink/docs/apis/streaming/event_time.md

     *processing time* operations.

 - **Ingestion time:** Ingestion time is the time that events enter Flink.
-At the source operator, each records gets the source's current time as a timestamp, and time-based operations (like time windows) refer to that timestamp.
+At the source operator, each record gets the source's current time as a timestamp, and time-based operations (like time windows) refer to that timestamp.

     *Ingestion Time* sits conceptually in between *Event Time* and *Processing Time*.
 Compared to